goncharov-vlad/spa-router/spa-router/README.md

 It's easy to install, configure and use

 ### **Pre-requirements**
-As it stills be a js module, not a framework (at least for now) you need to say http static server redirects all requests through the same index page (Front Controller Pattern).
-There is a lot of ways to do it for any environment.
-Bellow shown the most faster way to get it if your are a JS developer
+Since it is a js module, not a framework (at least for now), you need to make your HTTP static server redirects all requests through the same index page (Front Controller Pattern).
+There are a lot of ways to do it for any environment.
+Below is shown the faster way to do it if you are a JS developer

 [See full example here](../environment)